chuv-ssrc/bam-server-scala/README.md

 For more details on JWTs, see [jwt.io](jwt.io).

 The client app/authorization server encrypts the JWT with its secret RSA private key.
-To verify it, the public key certificate (.cer, .crt, .pem) must be copied into `resources/rsa_keys`.
+To verify it, the public key or public certificate (.cer, .pem) must be copied into `resources/rsa_keys`.
 The `apps` table matches the "iss" claim with the name of the public certificate.

+Public keys in PEM format look like this:

+> -----BEGIN RSA PUBLIC KEY-----
+> MFwwDQYJKoZIhvcNAQEBBQADSwAwSAJBAK7ttYaE/1ldsb0OJQDQhhDWqwuFWIyt
+> xgYIJH1HYA4UpA/Nm24fERIA1xi2Pomep6VTnQ/ThFP5hn2NyITwCIsCAwEAAQ==
+> -----END RSA PUBLIC KEY-----

+Certificates in CER format look like this:

+> -----BEGIN CERTIFICATE-----
+> MIIC8jCCAdqgAwIBAgIJY0fhkAkJqc1YMA0GCSqGSIb3DQEBBQUAMCAxHjAcBgNV
+> ...
+> -----END CERTIFICATE-----

 The authorization process then works as follows: